The 32D 'Red Arrow' Veteran Association

 Soldiers of Co.
 B, 127TH Inf., 32D Div. carrying in mess to men in the trenches, Carspach Woods, Alsace, Germany on 7 June 1918.

-By 15 June, eight battalions of the 32D Division were in the front line (the other four battalions were in support).
-The Divisions sector of the front stretched 27 kilometers, from Aspach le Bas to the Swiss border.
-In the middle of June the 57TH Field Artillery Brigade joined the Division in Alsace, and a few days later was firing in support of the infantry.
+By 15 June, eight battalions of the 32D Division were in the front line (the other four battalions were in support and would soon rotate into the front line).
+The Division’s sector of the front stretched 27 kilometers, from Aspach le Bas to the Swiss border.
+In the middle of June the 57TH Field Artillery Brigade joined the Division in Alsace and a few days later was firing in support of the infantry.
 The 107TH Engineers joined the Division about the same time, so that on 15 June 1918 the Division was practically complete, except for the shortage of about 2,000 enlisted men, mostly from the infantry.
 The 32D was sent here to complete its combat training in order to prepare to be sent to a more active sector in the future.
 This area was considered a quiet sector; no major combat activity was taking place in this area at this time.
 Aggressive patrols and raids were the normal activity here, patrols from both sides met and clashed in no man’s land almost nightly.

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.